nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

   Command[@head, Bracket[@typeParam]]
 ```

-It should also be possible to omit type parameters from DSL entirely - they are
+It should also be possible to omit type parameters from the DSL entirely - they are
 quite nice and would allow for better type checking, but could become quite annoying to write.
 So, we should also expect someone to just write `map` - without any type qualifications.
 To handle this case we add a third alternative for pattern: